-Testing (sometimes called compliance testing) is that part of an internal control review which assesses whether actual practice follows, or complies with, prescribed policies and procedures.
+Testing is that part of an internal control review which assesses whether actual practice follows, or complies with, prescribed policies and procedures.
 The assessment is made by interviewing or observing staff, following a transaction through the process, or sampling documentation of transactions to determine if required steps are executed.